DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/20 Create an Overflow Menu.md

 The Toolbar can render its items in the overflow menu.
 Specify the [locateInMenu](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#locateInMenu) property for an item.
 Use one of the following values:

 - *"always"*
  Always places the item in the overflow menu.
-You can specify the order of such items in the overflow menu.
+You can specify the order of items in the overflow menu.

 - *"never"* (default)
  Places the item outside of the overflow menu.

 - *"auto"*
  Places the item outside of the overflow menu.
 If all items cannot fit within the [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width) of the Toolbar, it renders this item in the overflow menu.
-The Toolbar component determines the order of such items in the overflow menu automatically.
+The Toolbar component determines the order of items in the overflow menu automatically.

 If you want to customize an item in the overflow menu, specify [menuItemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#menuItemTemplate).